napari/docs/docs/developers/contributing/testing.md

 (make_napari_viewer)=
 #### `make_napari_viewer`

-For more complex test cases where we need to test fully application behaviour (for example using `viewer.window` API) we can use `make_napari_viewer` [pytest fixture](https://docs.pytest.org/en/stable/explanation/fixtures.html).
+For more complex test cases where we need to fully test application behaviour (for example, using the `viewer.window` API) we can use `make_napari_viewer` [pytest fixture](https://docs.pytest.org/en/stable/explanation/fixtures.html).
-However, the creating and teardown of the whole viewer is more fragile and slower than using just `qt_viewer` fixture.
+However, the creating and teardown of the whole viewer is more fragile and slower than using just the `qt_viewer` fixture.
 This fixture is available globally and to all tests in the same environment that `napari` is in (see [](test-organization) for details).
 Thus, there is no need to import it, you simply include `make_napari_viewer` as a test function parameter, as shown in the